How Students Can Thrive During the College Admissions Process

 Each year, students’ schedules get more and more packed, and they just can’t do everything.
 For some, setting limits meant crafting a testing plan and sticking to it, instead of wondering if “just one more” retake would boost their scores.
 For others, it meant shutting off electronics 30 minutes earlier than usual – even if their homework was not absolutely perfect – to go to sleep.

 The college search process forces students to ask themselves big questions about who they are and what they want.
 Students who invested in forward planning were better able to manage their time.
 They could set limits, get enough sleep, and carve out time with friends and family.
-And they were better able to consider and complete essay and application work, thoughtfully and productively.
+And because of this, they were better able to consider and complete essay and application work thoughtfully and productively.

 They formed meaningful relationships with adults.